aerogear/graphback/docs/gettingstarted.md

 Developers can still customize the way that data is queried and cached thanks to runtime architecture.
 For more information about runtime layer please follow [`runtime`](/docs/runtime) documentation

-## Creating/updating your database from your data model
+## Creating and updating your database from your data model

 Graphback will create or update the database configured in `graphback.json` file, using the types defined in your data model.